itscoltonhicks/Windows-OS-Administration/README.md

 This is useful for system maintenance, data backups, or running scripts without manual intervention.
 It's like setting an alarm.
 Except in Windows, it automates tasks at predefined intervals.

-Let's cover how to create, modify, and managed scheduled tasks.
+Let's cover how to create, modify, and manage scheduled tasks.

 We'll start by opening up the Task Scheduler application using the ```run``` command window.